aditya-nisal/DSA/Blind_75/Notes.md

 3) CONTAINER WITH MOST WATER:
 Start with 2 pointers: one from left and other from right.
 Loop untill left pointer is less than right. ++ operator on the pointer with less length.
 Store area in a area variable and keep checking with max_area variable.
 3 Condiitons: i<j, j<i, i=j

+(III) Sliding Window

+1) BEST TIME TO BUY AND SELL STOCKS:
+Instead of thinking about 2 pointers, think of a single for loop.
+Check and update the min element in every iteration.
+Profit_today = each element - min.
+If the profit<profit_today, we set Profit = Profit_today.